pjh18/ProjectAirSim/ProjectAirSim_install.md

 package_blocks_debuggame = Package stand-alone Blocks environment executable for DebugGame package_blocks_development = Package stand-alone Blocks environment executable for Development
 ```
-### Building using the Unreal Engine Installed Build

-Running any of the `build.sh` options apart from `build.sh all` and and `build.sh package_plugin` is possible using the Unreal Engine Installed Build completed in the Initial Setup steps.
-This is because the Unreal Engine build was compiled using the flag `-set:GameConfigurations="DebugGame;Development"`.
-Simply run the options that are required from the command line.

-#### Performing `build.sh all` and `build.sh package_plugin` *(not required, for reference only)*

-This step is not required to be run, but is here for information purposes only. `build.sh all` and `build.sh package_plugin` will perform a Shipping level build as part of its script and requires the pre-built source downloaded from the Unreal Engine site.
-Building it using the compiled source code will result in an error on compilation:

-`Targets cannot be built in the Shipping configuration with this engine distribution.`

-To perform a full Project AirSim build:

-1. Download the `Linux_Unreal_Engine_5.2.1.zip` file from **[Unreal Engine](https://www.unrealengine.com/en-US/linux)** and extract it into your home directory.
-2. Set a `UE_ROOT` environment variable to where you extracted the built Unreal Engine (you can add this to the bottom of `~/.bashrc` to make it permanent)

-    ```
-    export UE_ROOT=/home/[user]/Linux_Unreal_Engine_5.2.1
-    ```

 ### Project AirSim Component Locations